FumiyaKohzu/ReadmeEditor/meta-rvgpu-demo_README.md

 ## Remote Virtio GPU Device Demo support layer(meta-rvgpu-demo)
 This updated version of meta-rvgpu includes demo scripts, making it easy to test RVGPU command transfers.
-For build instructions and testing methods, please refer to the README.md file in the meta-rvgpu-demo directory.

 ## How to build
 This guide explains how to run RVGPU on the agl-demo-platform and agl-image-weston as a sender or receiver.Therefore, this guide will cover the build methods for both agl-demo-platform and agl-image-weston.